apollographql/apollo/docs/source/resources/graphql-glossary.md

 <p>An in-browser IDE for GraphQL development and workflow.
 Added benefits exist such as theme change, automatic schema reloading, HTTP headers configuration, query history and GraphQL subscription support.
 In addition, it comes [out-of-the-box in Apollo Server 2](https://www.apollographql.com/docs/apollo-server/features/graphql-playground.html).</p>

 <h2 id="graphql-service">GraphQL Service</h2>
-<p>The entity that that contains a schema and how to run it.
-In addition to the runtime information, the Apollo Platform associates metrics and a history of schemas with a service.</p>
+<p>The server that contains a GraphQL schema and the ability to run it.
+Services have runtime information, and through features of the Apollo Platform they can send metrics and maintain a history of the schemas that have been run on that service in the past.</p>

 <h2 id="graphiql">GraphiQL</h2>
 <p>An in-browser IDE for GraphQL development.</p>